1005 N. Marion St.

 Local law enforcement officers are using checkpoints and roadblocks more often.
 As a result, individuals who committed no traffic infraction are being detained.

 More and more individuals are blowing below the legal limit of 0.08.
-These low-blow cases indicate that checkpoints are not working as intended and increase the likelihood that an innocent person might be arrested.
+These low-blow cases indicate that checkpoints are not working as intended and increase the likelihood of an innocent person being arrested.

 Aggressively fighting the charges is your best defense against an unreasonable arrest and prosecution.
 Your DUI defense attorney can require the prosecutor to provide information not just about whether the stop of your vehicle was reasonable, but about whether the stop of every vehicle in the roadblock was constitutional.
-Your attorney can file a motion to suppress all evidence in your case because of any illegality during the roadblock operation.

-If successful, your criminal charges could be dismissed.
-Even if an outright dismissal does not occur, the prosecutor with the State Attorney’s Office may be more willing to negotiate the case for greatly reduced charges to avoid a hearing on the constitutionality of the checkpoint.
+Even if an outright dismissal does not occur, the prosecutor with the State Attorney’s Office may be more willing to negotiate the case for significantly reduced charges to avoid a hearing on the checkpoint’s constitutionality.

 Florida DUI Checkpoints in Hillsborough County – Operation 3D